Boundaries of planar graphs, via circle packings

 Consequently, for any starting point $X_0$, we may define the harmonic measure $\omega$ on $\partial U$ to be the law of $X_\infty$.

-\begin{proof} By \cref{L:face_diam}, for each edge $e=(u,v)$ we have that $|v-u|^2$ is bounded by a constant times the area of either faces adjacent to $e$.
-Since each face has degree at most $2\pi/\eta$, this immediately gives that the Dirichlet energy of the Euclidean location function, i.e.\ $\sum_{e=(u,v)} |u-v|^2$, is bounded by some constant.
-By \cite[Theorem 1.1]{ALP} this implies that $X_n$ converges almost surely.
+\begin{pf*}{Proof of Proposition \ref{P:rwconverge}} By Lemma~\ref{L:face_diam}, for each edge $e=(u,v)$ we have that $|v-u|^2$ is bounded by a constant times the area of either faces adjacent to $e$.
+Since each face has degree at most $2\pi/\eta$, this immediately gives that the Dirichlet energy of the Euclidean location function, that is, $\sum_{e=(u,v)} |u-v|^2$, is bounded by some constant.
+By \cite{ALP}, Theorem~1.1, this implies that $X_n$ converges almost surely.
 (The theorem is stated for real valued functions, so we apply it to each coordinate separately.)
 It is trivial that the limit cannot be a vertex of $G$, so must be in $\partial U$.